-Senior leaders at now Nemours Children's Hospital, Delaware examined this information in conjunction with primary and secondary data to identify the top two focus areas to be incorporated into the 2020-2022 implementation plan.
-Leadership considered the magnitude and severity of issues, the impact of these issues on the most vulnerable populations, resources available, areas of opportunity for partnership and collaboration, and the feasibility of addressing these issues from 2020-2022.
+Senior leaders at Nemours/Alfred I. duPont Hospital for Children examined this information in conjunction with the primary and secondary data to identify the top two focus areas to be incorporated into the 2020-2022 implementation plan.
+Nemours leadership considered the magnitude and severity of issues, the impact of these issues on the most vulnerable populations, resources available, areas of opportunity for partnership and collaboration, and the feasibility of addressing these issues over the next three years.